 Kidsgrove and Newcastle-under-Lyme, along with 99 other towns in England, have both been selected to apply for a new 'Town Deal' – which could see up to £25 million each to spend on improvements across the two towns!

-This will be funded through the £3.6 billion Towns Fund, a government scheme that will help improve where we live, work and enjoy, boost jobs and grow local economies.
+This is being funded through the £3.6 billion Towns Fund, a government scheme that will help improve where we live, work and enjoy, boost jobs and grow local economies.
 The Borough Council is the lead authority for both Town Deals,but the responsibility for developing the Investment Plans lies very much with the Kidsgrove and Newcastle Town Deal Boards, which have representatives from the private, public, community, voluntary and education sectors on them.

 What is a Town Deal